tomryder44/Grasp-and-Lift-EEG-Detection/README.md

 - Classification
   - Test different types of models (does the best algorithm for logistic regression translate to other models?)
   - Ensemble of classifiers
-  - Postprocessing of model outputs to take into account previous model outputs e.g. hidden Markov model forward algorithm
+  - Postprocessing of model outputs